-And racial prejudice of a white minority couldn’t silence fine music for the accepting majority after a “moving picture show” at Pascola, Pemiscot County, on a Saturday night in 1917.
+And racial prejudice of a few whites could not silence fine music for the accepting majority after a “moving picture show” at Pascola, Pemiscot County, on a Saturday night in 1917.
 “It seems that some of the boys objected to music being furnished by negroes, but the crowd was in favor of a dance, and dance they did.”

 Futility of the anti-dance movement deflated crusaders following World War I, nationally and locally.
 Schools everywhere had adopted dance instruction for PE classes, including at Caruthersville and at Hayti, hometowns of Averill.
 Defiant churches of various faiths were ignoring bans to endorse dance for members.
 Catholic parishes in southeast Missouri held benefit dances and picnics, and had for decades.
 Southern Methodists had largely abandoned the old decree on amusements.

 Dancing’s popularity had blown upward another level, opined a critic at end of the war, citing return of military personnel as impetus.
-Additionally, automobile transportation and the failure of alcohol Prohibition, quickly apparent of the federal law, were major factors.
-Phonographs, for record music in home, hall and theater, contributed to the dance craze.
+Additionally, automobile transportation and the failure of alcohol Prohibition were factors.
+Record phonographs, for music play in home, hall and theater, contributed to the dance craze.

 Moreover, this was the halcyon era of excursion riverboats, impacting dance in southeast Missouri, bringing waves of great music and players.
 Black bandleader Fate Marable, whose ensembles featured rising jazzmen like Louis Armstrong , was mainstay on the Streckfus excursion steamers landing at Cape Girardeau, Bird’s Point, New Madrid and Caruthersville.